-2. Offer to write a guest post on a local website in your niche.
+2. Offer to write a guest blog post on a local website in your niche.
 Find a few blogs or websites that have viewers in your niche and offer to submit a guest blog post.
 This can be beneficial on both local and national blogs or sites.
-It’s a way to showcase your expertise and get your photos published.
+Plus, it's a way to showcase your expertise and get your photos published.
 For example if you're a wedding photographer, look for local wedding blogs, local wedding magazines that might publish blogs, or even local wedding planners that might be interested in featuring some photography tips for their readers.
 Don't try to overly sell yourself or make it seem like you're trying to get referred by them (wedding and event planners don't like that), but instead truly reach out as offering value to their readers.

 3. Blog About Your Photography Sessions:Consistently blog your photography sessions.
 Be sure to use the keywords of your photoshoot location, especially if it’s a wedding venue and a place where your ideal clients get married.
 Remember to name your images with your keywords.

 6. Volunteer for Non-profits.
 Find a non-profit organization that is near and dear to you and ask them if they need a photographer.
 I spent many years volunteering for the Arizona Animal Welfare League taking photos of their kids camps, fundraising events and dogs for adoptions.
 It was very rewarding.
 Plus, when you offer to help someone else, they will more than likely want to help you in return.

 This marketing strategy is great if you are looking for clients at a higher price point since people who attend fund raising events will likely have a higher income.
 When working with non-profits, try to find a non-profit that is related to the genre of photography services you offer.
 For example, if you’re a pet photographer, it would make sense to team up with an animal shelter.
 Or if you’re a women’s headshot photographer, team up with a non-profit that helps women with cancer and offer to do headshots and photos to help women feel beautiful even with all they are going through.